neos/neos-development-collection/Neos.ContentGraph.PostgreSQLAdapter/ARCHITECTURE.md

    - also, event handlers never actually return anything (always void)
-   - that also removes the "Active Record" pattern in the event handlers -> for me that was a massive cognitive overhead (I wondered why we need the domain objects to be in sync with the DB when we never return anything a.k.a. it is "unused" after setting it)
+   - that also removes the "Active Record" pattern in the event handlers -> for me that was a massive cognitive overhead (I wondered why we need the domain objects to be in sync with the DB when we never actually return anything a.k.a. it is "unused" after setting it)
    - Also, in other places but the event handlers, those domain classes were used as well.
      That kind of felt like "god components", which made it hard for me to "assign a function to a specific use-case".
  - PHP loops get replaced by JOIN queries: this way, we: